-The Bible always uses the metaphor of Christian sheep.
+The Bible always talks about Christians compared to sheep.
 In John 10:27, Jesus says, “My sheep hear My voice, and I know them, and they follow Me.”
 Even in the Old Testament, Ezekiel 34:12 says that God promises to look after His flock and rescue them from the places where they have been scattered.
 And, in Psalm 23, David acknowledges that the Lord is his Shepherd and will take care of him always.
 In fact, if you look it up, there are more than 40 verses using this exact comparison of people as sheep and God as the one who takes care of us.
 That might be kind of hard to relate to in our society today, a society filled with high speed internet, suburbs and Suburbans.
 But, a look at some of the characteristics of sheep will put things into perspective.

 Sheep are prey.